harindaka/node-docker-project-template/README.md

 node-docker-project-template
 ============================

 A simple nodejs project template based on a docker alpine linux image.
-Includes a Dockerfile and helper scripts to manage the image and container.
-Image size will be around 50+ MB.
+Includes a Dockerfile and helper scripts to build, run and manage the image / container.
+Resulting Docker image size is a mere 50+ MB.

 How to set it up
 ----------------